 What is an epidural anaesthetic?

-The epidural can be maintained by giving extra doses or by giving a continuous low dose.
+The epidural can be maintained by giving extra doses or by giving a continuous low dose (an infusion).

 How is an epidural given?